 2. It is advised to select Windows PE option as the disc type.
 It supports both legacy/MBR and UEFI/GPT boot modes.
 Then follow the wizard to select the storage media and complete the creating process.

 3. Remove the bootable device from this workable PC.
 Insert it to the computer you want to repair.
 Meanwhile connect the external device if you want to use it as the backup storage.

 When you see AOMEI Backupper at the desktop, run it and go Backup this time.
 You can perform different operations depending on your situation.
 Here will take Disk Backup for example.

 4. Follow to select the source disk and destination path.

 5. Finally, click Start Backup to execute the pending operations.

 - The USB drive used as bootable device could be replaced by a CD/DVD disc.

 - If the OS is workable, you can skip the “create bootable media” step and backup crucial data directly.

-There are many methods to protect sensitive data from unauthorized access and backing up hard drive before repair is definitely not a bad choice.
-After this one-off data protection, you can keep AOMEI Backupper with your computer and create regular backups just in case.
-If upgrade Windows 7 to 10, you can use it to backup Windows 7 for Windows 10 upgrade.
-Cloning OS to SSD is also available in disk replacing.
+There are many methods to protect sensitive data from unauthorized access during computer repair, and one of the safest ways is to back up important files first and then perform a data wipe.
+After this one-off data protection measure, you can also keep AOMEI Backupper with your computer and create regular backups just in case.